 Street closure fees for all play streets events are currently being waived by the council but this policy will be kept under review.

 Guidance to help you make your application is available below.

 All applications for street closures must be received a minimum of 4 weeks’ prior to the event date.

 Norfolk Car Free Day

-This year, Norfolk Car Free Day is taking place on Sunday 25 September.
+This year, Norfolk Car Free Day took place on Sunday 24 September.
 An annual event which aims to encourage people to give up their cars for the day, with the hope it may lead to longer term behaviour change.

 Car Free Day is a great opportunity to start conversations around car-use, and the health, social, and environmental problems with mass car ownership.
 It’s also a wonderful opportunity to highlight alternative modes of transport.

 You can use Car Free Day to host a play streets event - or just close it for a street party.
-Whatever you decide you can use the play streets application form to apply and there will be nothing to pay for street closures on this date.
+Whatever you decide, you can use the play streets application form to apply and there will be nothing to pay for street closures on this date.
 Please annotate on the application form that the application relates to Norfolk Car Free Day, ignoring questions 1, 2 and 3.

 How to apply for temporary road closure